City Cast Philly logo

 Andrew Freedman and Trenae Nuri playing pickleball at Seger Park.
 (Abby Fritz/City Cast Philly)

 You may have heard the thwack-thwack-thwack of pickleball play coming from courts in Center City and Northwest Philly.
-Pickleball is the fastest growing sport in America, so City Cast Philly wanted to learn what all the fuss was about.
+Pickleball has been America’s fastest-growing sport in recent years, so City Cast Philly wanted to learn what all the fuss was about.

-We recently hit the court with USA Pickleball ambassador and local instructor Andrew Freedman to get the inside scoop on how you can start playing in the city.
+The team hit the court last year with USA Pickleball ambassador and local instructor Andrew Freedman to get the inside scoop on how you can start playing in the city.

 What Is It?

-The game is a mix of ping-pong, badminton, and tennis, and it originated in 1965 in Bainbridge Island, Washington.
-Freedman said families were seeking fun ways to entertain their restless kids during the summer.
+The game is a mix of pingpong, badminton, and tennis, and it originated in 1965 in Bainbridge Island, Washington.
+Freedman said it all started when families there were looking for ways to entertain their restless kids during the summer.
 They incorporated different elements of each sport, and boom: pickleball was born 🏓

 Trenae Nuri and Andrew Freedman enjoying a morning of pickleball at Seger Park.
 (Abby Fritz/City Cast Philly)